hillary015/Mutant-FOXO1-Controls-an-Oncogenic-Network-via-Enhancer-Accessibility/Data Processing/PRO-seq.md

 fi
 done
 ```
-## Nascent transcript and eRAN quantification and differential expression
+## Nascent transcript and eRNA quantification and differential expression
 Quantification of  gene body and intergenic polymerases and differential expression was performed using NRSA in bash.
 ```
 ## Gene body